 We are asking our stockholders to ratify the appointment of GT as our independent registered public accounting firm.
-The Company's independent registered public accounting firm is engaged, retained and supervised by the Audit Committee.
-However, the Board considers a proposal for stockholders to ratify this appointment to be an opportunity for stockholders to provide input to the Audit Committee and the Board on a key corporate governance issue.
+The Company's independent registered public accounting firm is

 Required Vote and Recommendation

 The proposal to ratify the appointment of GT to serve as the Company's independent registered public accounting firm for fiscal 2022 requires the affirmative vote of a majority of the votes cast in person or represented by proxy.
 The individuals named as proxies on the enclosed proxy card will vote your proxy "FOR" ratifying the appointment of GT unless you instruct otherwise on the proxy or unless you withhold authority to vote.
 For more information, see "General Voting and Meeting Information-Voting-Counting of Votes."